JMarkstrom/wla/index.rst

 .. note:: You can download the **ORCA** tool `here <https://docs.microsoft.com/en-us/windows/win32/msi/orca-exe>`_

-1. After the successful installation of the tool, **right-click** the SafeNet Windows Logon Agent MSI file (SafeNet Authentication Service Agent for Win 8-10-2012-2016 x64.msi) in the previously created shared folder
+1. After the successful installation of the tool, **right-click** the SafeNet Windows Logon Agent MSI file in the previously created shared folder

 2. Click :guilabel:`Edit with Orca`